What does my baby look like in week 15?

 Is your skin feeling itchy on your growing bump?
 This is probably caused by your skin stretching.
 If so, it’s nothing to worry about.
 You could try massaging some unscented moisturiser into the skin.
-You might notice stretch marks, read all about what they are and what you can do about them here.
+You might notice stretch marks.

 You can be more prone to this fungal infection in pregnancy.
 If you notice any of the symptoms of thrush, have a chat with your midwife about treatment.